-- (1) Timing.
-An alternative method for providing the required streetscape, such as a fee-in-lieu or temporary provision during street construction, may be approved provided pedestrian continuity is provided within no more than one year from completion of construction. reasonable amount of time. - (2) Alternate Design.
+Timing.
+An alternative method for providing the required streetscape, such as a fee-in-lieu or temporary provision during street construction, may be approved provided pedestrian continuity is provided within no more than one year from completion of construction.

+(1) Alternate Design.
 Where existing buildings or utilities are located such that the full streetscape area cannot be accommodated, an alternate design may be approved based upon the existing and desired context of the area.
 The alternate design must include continuous sidewalk and must accommodate street trees where feasible.